mpnkhan/empathylab/README.md

      Whenever people from senior leadership visit Chennai centre, we make sure they visit Accessibility showcase.
 Also we do send emails to team managers asking them to ecourage their staff to experience the lab.
 Accessibility Showcase is the final part of HR New Hire training and BootCamps for Interns.

      In conclusion, setting up an accessibility lab requires careful planning and consideration of the purpose, space, equipment, and testing procedures.
 By following the steps outlined above, you can create a lab that gives a real touch and feel of how people with disabilities interact with web and mobile devices.

+## YouTube embed example

+The YouTube URL of the video is https://www.youtube.com/watch?v=JLMbpiywVxQ.

+Here is how to embed a clickable preview: